 The disinterested observer will not notice the reality that child faces, either.
 This observer will assume that if the child just jumps, someone will catch him.
 After all, the observer did this, and he never got hurt.
 This naive observer will not notice, or will completely misinterpret, the menacing faces of all those waiting for the victim to jump.
 As mentioned above, there are a lot of bullies out there who feel empowered when they can push someone else around and they can spot a rejected child every time.
 The non-bully, who was born to a mother who wanted them, will have difficulty seeing the reality that a rejected child faces.

 That reality includes a lifetime of rejection, with devastating consequences on brain development.
 Many, who see these kids make such unfortunate choices in life, consider these kids as victims of their own devices.
 These observers never notice the bullies out there, who would make sure this kid fails if he tried to make better choices.
-This situation leads to a “blame the victim” mentality by ignorant observers who cannot see what the victim sees because the observers were never rejected by their mothers.
+This situation leads to a “blame the victim” mentality by ignorant/naive observers.

 For her book, ‘All We Know: Three Lives,’ Lisa Cohen tells us how she discovered the extraordinary lives of 3 historical figures who were lesbians: Mercedes de Acosta, Esther Murphy and Madge Garland.
 She relates parts of her descriptions of the lives of the women.
 Esther Murphy came from high society and was the sister of the painter Gerald Murphy.
 Madge Garland was the daughter of a wealthy textile businessman, who wrote about haute couture for the British Vogue magazine.
 Mercedes de Acosta was a lover of Greta Garbo.
 She was a “passionate” collector and writer.
 The author speaks of how she could make these three women visible even though they all three tried to be invisible during life.
 Cohen wants to show how these lesbian women acted within the communities of women, with their inter-dependencies on each other.
 She felt that she had to investigate the genre of biography.